 The Fractora® device delivers radio-frequency energy to a variety of levels of the skin in order to reduce fine lines, diminish pore size, and improve skin tone.
 Different levels of energy can be delivered depending on the patient’s time available for recovery.
 We are able to treat a wider range of skin types than can be treated with most competing technologies.

 The Forma® device brings the deeper level of the skin to a temperature level that stimulates new collagen formation, which provides for skin tightening.
 There is a very narrow temperature range that is warm enough to produce tightening, but not so warm as to cause injury or excessive discomfort.
 The software behind the system allows our team to reach this sweet spot on a consistent basis.

 We have found that Forma® produces very pleasing results in the jaw border and neck and other facial zones.
 The same technology can be applied to other body areas.

 Our skilled teams at the Chicago and Winnetka offices of the Whole Beauty® Institute often combine a series of the Fractora® and Forma® treatments to provide a powerful non-invasive facial rejuvenation.

 Our team members at the Whole Beauty® Institute are recognized leaders in surgical and non-surgical facial rejuvenation

 We provide our patients with a complete portfolio of therapies and always adhere to naturalistic principles.
 We take seriously our mission to preserve the unique expressive identity of each face.
-With over two years of experience with the Fractora® and Forma® radio-frequency treatments we offer our patients extensive knowledge of these advanced therapies.
+With years of experience with the Fractora® and Forma® radio-frequency treatments we offer our patients extensive knowledge of these advanced therapies.